QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

    A substructure member with an airfoil and polar assigned through the **FOILMEMBERCOEFF** table.
    The visualized chord is equal to the **SUBELEMENT** diameter.

  Below is an exemplary :code:`FOILMEMBERCOEFF` table.
 The first column defines the coefficient ID, the second column specifies the airfoil, and the third column lists the associated 360° polar.
 The last two columns define the pitch axis of the airfoil and whether the airfoil is inverted.
+When an airfoil is assigned to a substructure member, for the purpose of buoyancy calculations, the scaled cross-sectional area of the airfoil is used.
+The :code:`ADVANCEDBUOYANCY` feature cannot be used for *foiled* members.

  .. code-block:: console
 	:caption: : The FOILMEMBERCOEFF table